-This archival 1968 article recounts American Cinematographer’s close encounter with Stanley Kubrick — republished on the 50th anniversary of this classic film’s original release.
+This archival 1968 article recounts AC’s close encounter with Stanley Kubrick — republished on the 50th anniversary of this classic film’s original release.

 By Herb A. Lightman